Managers with long experience

 Gaining access to members’ medical expertise provides managers with invaluable insights and understanding of clinical trials, as well as new drugs, techniques and treatment methods.

 Henrik Rhenman founded this successful investment method in the late 1990s when he started a global healthcare fund for his employer at the time.
-During the ten years (1998–2008) in which Henrik managed the fund, it was named the world’s best healthcare fund (according to Bloomberg’s database) with an increase of 799% in US dollars.
+During the ten years (1998–2008) in which Henrik acted as the CIO for the fund, it was named the world’s best healthcare fund (according to Bloomberg’s database) with an increase of 799% in US dollars.
 During the same period, the world index rose by 40%.

 Our Investment Team